jeongdahye3427/GaitMix/README.md

 3. Data Split

-We split the dataset to train, validate, and test sets following the original protocol.
+Following the original protocol, we split the dataset to train, validate, and test sets.
 You can split dataset by executing DataSplit.py

 ```
 python DataSplit.py